 A natural choice for the most complex and contentious trusts litigation, he is frequently called upon to handle work in the Channel Islands, the BVI and the Cayman Islands.
 His specialism lies in multi-jurisdictional and high-value traditional and commercial chancery work.
 Brownbill is particularly sought after for claims arising out of liquidation and insolvency.

 A deeply experienced junior barrister, well versed in professional negligence and general chancery matters.
-She is routinely called upon for her expertise in international trusts disputes and high-value commercial litigation, and also frequently acts for ultra high net worth families.
+She is routinely called upon for her expertise in international trusts disputes, high-value commercial litigation and asset recovery, and also frequently acts for ultra high net worth families.
 She has been called to the Bar of the Eastern Caribbean Supreme Court and has been active in the Channel Islands and the Isle of Man.

 Elspeth Talbot Rice QC